MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/admin-install.md

 ## Overview

-The following roles are involved with Power Platform
+The following roles are involved with Power Platform.

 - Administrator
-  - Azure Active Directory - Permissions to Create Azure Active Directory Application with [Admin Level Consent](/azure/active-directory/manage-apps/grant-admin-consent)
+  - Azure Active Directory - Permissions to create Azure Active Directory Application with [Admin Level Consent](/azure/active-directory/manage-apps/grant-admin-consent).
-  - Power Platform - Environment Administrator to Create Validation, Test and Production environments
+  - Power Platform - Environment Administrator to Create Validation, Test and Production environments.
-  - Azure DevOps - Organization and Project Administrator
+  - Azure DevOps - Organization and Project Administrator.
 - Maker
-  - Power Platform - Create Development environment
+  - Power Platform - Create Development environment.
-  - Azure DevOps - Azure DevOps project user, create solution branch
+  - Azure DevOps - Azure DevOps project user, create solution branch.

 It is assumed that this installation will be run by a single user that has the following rights: